 crystal clear in its message

 The best that can happen to you is when your audience starts touching the elements on your board to feel the texture.
 This is reason number 1 why you are doing a haptic and not a digital board.
-The sensory stimulation is different, and so is the answer of the viewer who will be grateful for a more thoughtful presentation.
+The sensory stimulation is different, and so is the viewer’s answer who will be grateful for a more thoughtful presentation.

 2// Know what your client needs you to solve